 It’s a common misconception that estrogen is a hormone exclusive to women, but men generate it too—though usually in small doses.
 But, if your estrogen levels are out of balance with your testosterone, you may develop a condition known as gynecomastia—the swelling of breast tissue.
 If this is you, you’re not alone.
 Over 200,000 cases are reported in the United States every year, and it affects men of all ages.
 It’s not a dangerous condition, but it can sometimes be associated with pain, and can cause embarrassment in social settings.
 That’s where Cosmetic & Plastic Surgery of Columbus can help—by providing a male breast reduction.

-Call Cosmetic & Plastic Surgery of Columbus today to schedule a consultation with Dr. Houser and learn more about the solution to gynecomastia.
+Call Cosmetic & Plastic Surgery of Columbus today to schedule a consultation with Dr. Houser or Dr. Kraft and learn more about the solution to gynecomastia.